top of page

 After delivering a pilot, plan to finalise your feedback and reflections, including a summary of participant responses, within two weeks.

-Submit your feedback using the online Practitioner Partner Pilot Feedback Form [Google Form] before 31 March 2026.
+Submit your feedback using the online Practitioner Partner Pilot Feedback Form [Google Form] by the relevant deadline.

 Summary of links and documents